emscripten-core/emscripten/site/source/docs/tools_reference/emsdk.rst

    * - ``uninstall <tool/sdk>``
      - Removes the :ref:`specified tool or SDK <emsdk-specified-tool-sdk>` from the disk.
    * - ``activate <tool/sdk>``
      - Sets the :ref:`specified tool or SDK <emsdk-specified-tool-sdk>` as the default tool in the system environment.
+On Linux you additionally have to enable the environment settings using ``source ./emsdk_env.sh``, as described in ":ref:`emsdk-set-active-tools`".
    * - ``help``
      - Lists all supported commands.
 The same list is output if no command is specified.

 .. note::

 	- For Mac OSX the commands are called with  **./emsdk**.
+On Windows use **emsdk**.
 	- **emcmdprompt.bat** is also displayed as an option in the ``emsdk help``.
 This is :ref:`not intended <emcmdprompt-command-line-syntax>` to be called through the command line.